fhs/pyhdf/_sources/install.rst.txt

 Installing from the source archive
 ----------------------------------

-1. Go to the Python-HDF4 source directory.
+1. Go to the pyhdf source directory.

 2. If your HDF4 libraries or include files reside in directories that are not searched by default on your system, the installation script